Feature

 Algae deposit washed ashore on Istmito Beach.
 Photo courtesy of Smithsonian Tropical Research Institute (STRI).

-Unfortunately some structures are built over-the-water and connected to no septic at all, while other traditional septic systems are not managed properly.
+Unfortunately, some structures are built over the water and connected to no septic at all, while other traditional septic systems are not managed properly.
 The result in both cases is pollution and the increase of nitrogen and phosphorus in the ocean, which are contributing factors to algal blooms.
 Even if your property is not directly over the water, septic that is not treated properly tends to make its way to the ocean when it rains.
 Poorly managed septic can also contaminate soil in the form of polluted groundwater.

 August Wastewater Treatment Plants address the issue of water pollution by filtering out the contaminants.